How Much Do Tradesmen Cost in 2025?

 Q: What type of insurance should a tradesperson have?

-A: All qualified tradesmen should have public liability insurance to protect homeowners and employer’s liability insurance if they have employees should an accident or damage while on the job.
+A: Most reputable tradespeople have public liability insurance to protect clients and homeowners in case of accidental damage or injury.
+Employer’s liability insurance is legally required if they employ staff.
 This will cover a number of costs including legal, injury, loss of earnings and more.

 Q: Do I need to hire a qualified tradesman?

-A: While some jobs can be completed on a DIY basis, you should only take on the job if you have experience.
-However, jobs such as roofing and scaffolding tasks should be left to the professionals, as they are usually dangerous and complex.
-Some jobs such as electrics and plumbing must also be completed by a qualified tradesman as part of building regulations and planning permission.
+A: While some jobs can be completed on a DIY basis, you should only carry them out if you have the necessary skills and experience.
+Roofing and scaffolding work should be left to professionals, as these tasks are often dangerous and complex.
+Electrical work in the home must comply with Part P of the Building Regulations.

 Sources